Learning Deep Models: Critical Points and Local Openness: Proposed Framework

-where $\mathcal{Z}$ is the range of the mapping $\mathcal{F}$.
-Since problem (\ref{Prob_general_formulated}) minimizes the function $\ell(\cdot)$ over the range of the mapping $\mathcal{F}$, the global optimal objective values for problems (\ref{Prob_general}) and (\ref{Prob_general_formulated}) are the same.
-Moreover, there is a clear relation between the global optimal points of the two optimization problem through the mapping $\mathcal{F}$.
+Consider the general optimization problem defined in~\eqref{Prob_general} and its corresponding auxiliary problem~\eqref{Prob_general_formulated}.
+Since problem (\ref{Prob_general_formulated}) minimizes the function $\ell(\cdot)$ over the range of the mapping $\mathcal{F}$, the global optimal objective values of problems (\ref{Prob_general}) and (\ref{Prob_general_formulated}) are the same.
+Moreover, there is a clear relation between the global optimal points of the two optimization problems through the mapping $\mathcal{F}$.
 However, the connection between the local optima of the two optimization problems is not clear.
-This connection, in particular, is important when the local optima of \eqref{Prob_general_formulated} are ``nice" (e.g. globally optimal or close to optimal).
-In what follows, we establish the connection between the local optima of the optimization problems (\ref{Prob_general}) and (\ref{Prob_general_formulated}) under some simple sufficient conditions.
+This connection, in particular, is important when the local optima of \eqref{Prob_general_formulated} are { either globally optimal or close to optimal.} In what follows, we establish the connection between the local optima of the optimization problems (\ref{Prob_general}) and (\ref{Prob_general_formulated}) under simple sufficient conditions.
 This connection is then used to study the relation between local and global optima of (\ref{Prob_general}) and (\ref{Prob_general_formulated}) for various non-convex learning models.
-Let us first define the following concepts, which will help us state our simple sufficient condition.
+In summary, our strategy is to map the original optimization problem~\eqref{Prob_general} to a generally simpler auxiliary problem~\eqref{Prob_general_formulated} for which the underlying landscape has a special structure (example all local optima are global). { We then show that this special structure holds for~\eqref{Prob_general}} by establishing the connection between the local optima of the two problems.
+We start by defining the following important concepts: \begin{definition} { \textbf{Relative openness:} Consider a set ${{\cal S}} \in \mathbb{R}^n$.
+A subset ${\cal U} \subseteq {\cal S}$ is said to be an open set relative to ${\cal S}$ if for any $u \in {\cal U}$, there exits $\delta >0$ such that $\ball_{\delta}(u)\, \cap \, {\cal S} \subseteq {\cal U}$.} \end{definition}